Sablan, Benguet: Demographics

-In the 2020 census, Sablan had a population of 11,588.
-The population density was sigfig 11,588/105.63.
+In the 2024 census, Sablan had a population of 12,436 people.
+The population density was sigfig 12,436/105.63.

+Economy

+Agriculture remains the primary source of economy in Sablan.
+Sablan grows tropical fruits like bananas, pineapples, and mangoes, alongside root crops, coffee, and vegetables.
+Sablan is one of the municipalities in Benguet that makes broom making an important industry.

+Sablan is part of the Metro Baguio, alongside the city of Baguio, La Trinidad, Itogon, Tuba, and Tublay.

 Government

 Local government

 Sablan, belonging to the lone congressional district of the province of Benguet, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.